Stephen Hasner | Car Accidents | November 17, 2017

 Take it easy on country roads— almost three-quarters of fatal rollovers occur in rural areas on roads where the speed limit is 55 miles per hour or more.
 According to the National Highway Traffic Safety Administration, those roads tended to be undivided highways without barriers.

 If you are injured in a rollover automobile accident in Savannah, you should explore your compensation options.
-Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
+Take advantage of a free case evaluation to determine if an attorney in Georgia can help maximize your compensation for your injuries.